Research Projects

 Puerto Ricans in the United States

-As the sole developer, I created a series of interactive dashboards for the UConn Puerto Rican Studies Initiative to visualize socio-economic U.S. Census data about Puerto Ricans in the United States.
+As the sole developer, I created a series of interactive dashboards for the UConn Puerto Rican Studies Initiative to visualize socio-economic statistics of Puerto Ricans across the United States.

 [Link]